christopher-hakkaart/nextflow/docs/troubleshooting/cache-and-resume.md

 Common reasons for cache failures include:

+- Modified inputs
 - The `-resume` option not being enabled
 - Non-default {ref}`process-cache` directives
 - Files in the task cache and work directory being deleted, moved, or edited
-- Modified task inputs

-This page provides an overview of common causes for cache failures, strategies to identify them, and strategies to fix them.
+This page provides an overview of common causes for cache failures and strategies to identify and resolve them.

 (troubleshooting-modified)=

 ## Modified inputs

-The default caching mode uses the complete file path, the last modified timestamp, and the file size.
-If any of these attributes change the task will be re-executed.

-Modifying inputs that are used in the task hash will also invalidate the cache.
+Modifying inputs that are used in the task hash will invalidate the cache.
 Common causes of modified inputs include:

+- Changing input files
 - Resuming from a different session ID
 - Changing the process name
 - Changing the task container image or Conda environment
 - Changing the task script
-- Changing an input file or bundled script used by the task
+- Changing a bundled script used by the task

 :::{note}
 Changing the value of any directive, except {ref}`process-ext`, will not inactivate the task cache.
 :::

+A hash for an input file is calculated from the complete file path, the last modified timestamp, and the file size to calculate.
+If any of these attributes change the task will be re-executed.
 If a process modifies its input files it cannot be resumed.
 Processes that modify their own input files are considered to be an anti-pattern and should be avoided.

 (troubleshooting-inconsistent)=